fboglind/lab4_mt_project/README.md

 ---

-## 📂 Directory Structure (approx.)
+## 📂 Directory Structure

 ```
 .
-├── abstracts     [EMPTY]                 # Folder with medical abstracts
+├── abstracts     [is created]             # Folder with medical abstracts
-├── data          [EMPTY]                 # Folder for dataset & processed files
+├── data          [is created]             # Folder for dataset & processed files
 ├── lab4.ipynb                             # Jupyter notebook.
 Use this to run everything
-├── models        [EMPTY]                 # Trained models are saved here
+├── models        [is created]             # Trained models are saved here
 ├── README.md                              # This file
 ├── requirements.txt                       # Use this to create environment for project
 ├── run_training.sh                        # To train on server
 ├── scripts/                               # Folder containing all scripts
 │    ├── abstract_analysis.py              # Basic analysis of files in /abstracts directory
 │    ├── advanced_evaluation.py